Pretzel Bites

 1. Can I use active dry yeast instead of instant yeast?

-Yes, but you’ll need to activate it first.
-Mix it with warm water and a bit of sugar and let it sit for about 5-10 minutes before adding it to the flour.
+Yes, you can use active dry yeast, but you will need to proof it in warm water with sugar for about 5-10 minutes before adding it to the dough.

-2. What can I serve with pretzel bites?
+2. What can I dip pretzel bites in?

-Freshly baked pretzel bites served with mustard for dipping
+Delicious homemade pretzel bites served with dipping sauce

 Pretzel Bites

-Delicious homemade pretzel bites that are easy to make and perfect for snacks or parties.
+These homemade pretzel bites are soft, chewy, and flavor-packed, perfect for snacking or parties.

 Cook Time 14 minutes